huijin1101/Route-Optimization-Model/README.md

 ## Results

-### Comparing Route Optimization with Predicted and inferred Travel Times
+### Comparing Route Optimization with Predicted and Inferred Travel Times
 To evaluate the performance of the model, the following experiment was conducted:
 - **Timestamp Selected**: 2024-03-04 08:00:00.
 - **Test Data**: